naofumi0115/PAV-Training/README.md

 echo $obj->calculate($circle);
 ```

-# Exercise 2: A code snippet to show how violates SOLID Principles and how we can fix it :
+# Exercise 2: A code snippet to show how violates SOLID Principles and how can we fix it? :
 ```php
 interface workerInterface
 {